 There is a lot at risk in a high-asset divorce, but an adept family law attorney can help you fight for your rights.
 High-net worth divorces involve voluminous financial records, lengthy court proceedings, and complex legal concepts.
 Failing to take the correct action in these cases can have dire consequences.

 Hiring an experienced Forsyth county high-asset divorce lawyer can be a vital step in protecting your property rights.
-For assistance with determining the value of your assets before divorce, consider working with one of our experienced attorneys.
+For assistance with determining the value of your assets before divorce, consider working with one of our experienced divorce attorneys.

 The local family court is required to divide marital property equitably, meaning in a way that is fair to both spouses.
 This not necessarily mean assets will be divided equally between spouses.
 Equitable distribution laws help ensure that the court can divide property fairly.